When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A blender is an electric appliance designed to combine solid and liquid components.

-Blenders contain four parts, similar to food processors: a motorized base, a pitcher, a set of (often removable) blades, and a cover.
-The controls on the base of a blender can include speed and mix settings.
+Like food processors, blenders contain four parts: a motorized base, a pitcher, a set of (often removable) blades, and a cover.
+The base controls can include speed and mix settings.

 The revolving blades of a blender screw into the bottom of the pitcher, making them easy to remove for cleaning.